Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 If you feel the urge to smoke, distract yourself for about 5 minutes.
 Drink water.
 Call a friend, walk around the room, or try deep breathing.
+Usually, the urge to smoke will pass.

 Don’t trust yourself to have “just one cigarette.”
 Many ex-smokers get hooked again that way.